Does your back pain prevent you from working? Do you struggle to perform everyday tasks and need to win disability benefits for back problems?

 You apply for VAC disability through the VAC, either online or with a paper form.
 The VAC will review your service medical records and request more information if necessary.

 The VAC follows a familiar pattern for appealing denials.
 First, there’s an internal reconsideration, then the Veteran’s Review and Appeal Tribunal.

 Each province in Canada pays income support benefits to people who can’t work because of disability.
 If you qualify, you can receive fixed payments for life.

-However, although you can qualify for provincial benefits even if you’ve never worked, they only apply if your total family income falls below a certain amount, and this amount differs from province to province.
-Family income doesn’t affect the approval process for the other types of disability benefits.
+You can qualify for provincial benefits even if you’ve never worked; however, they only apply if your total family income falls below a certain amount.
+This amount differs from province to province.
+Family income doesn’t affect the approval process for other types of disability benefits.

-You apply for provincial disability benefits by filing an application with your provincial agency or program.
+You apply for provincial disability benefits by applying with your local agency or program.
 As usual, your doctor will need to provide a report or certificate confirming you are unable to work because of your medical condition.

 For denials, you can appeal internally within the agency or program.
 In some provinces, you can also appeal to an outside tribunal for a final decision.
 Check with your province for the proper procedures.

 Disability tax credit